Archive for the ‘Doctrine of Man’ Category

 [It’s a financial term, like charging something to your account. ]

-The Bible speaks of three imputations (this lesson deals with the first): 1) Adam’s sin is imputed to all men ; 2) Mankind’s sin is imputed to Christ (2 Corinthians 5:21 [show]2 Corinthians 5:21 [21]For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.
-(ESV)
+The Bible speaks of three imputations (this lesson deals with the first): 1) Adam’s sin is imputed to all men ; 2) Mankind’s sin is imputed to Christ (2 Corinthians 5:21 and 1 Peter 2:24); and 3) Christ’s

 In the first act of imputation, God charged Adam’s sin to every man’s account.
 In the second act of imputation, God erased the entry by charging it to Christ’s account.
 In the third act of imputation, God entered Christ’s righteousness on the believer’s ledger.
 Because of this wonderful doctrine of imputation, the believer has a positive standing before God.
 We will examine these great truths in future lessons.
 In this lesson, however, we will examine the first imputation more closely.